 Now that you’re at work and mentally prepared to respond, you can get caught up for the day.
 Add any necessary items to your to-do list and use this time to plan and prepare for your day.

 Anyone chronically tap that “Mark Unread” button?
 (This used to be a big one for me.)
 Kick that habit!
 Don’t open an email until you are ready to take action.
 You are creating more work for yourself simply by reading an email more than once.
 Make it a goal to either respond or put an action item on your to-do list so it can be resolved later that day.

 After lunch you are refreshed and your brain has had time to recharge.

 Respond to all emails you may have received since this morning, and use this time to wrap up your email for the day.

-**Optional** 3rd Check = 30 minutes before you end your work day.
+3rd (OPTIONAL) = 30 minutes before you end THE work day

 I say optional because I don’t believe this check is a necessity.
 Anyone that has emailed you is most likely also wrapping up their day.
 They won’t get the email until the next morning, so why not send it in the morning?
 There are always seasons that require a little more hands on communication and this 3rd check may be crucial for you.
 Otherwise, stick to the twice-a-day schedule.